aleph2c/miros/doc/cellular_automata.rst

 ``Canvas`` class and we can make the animation callback call out to a coroutine, so we can run our automata forever (if we wanted that).

-Under the hood ``matplotlib`` calls out to ``FFmpeg``, which is an open source project which makes videos.
+Under the hood ``matplotlib`` calls out to ``FFmpeg``, which is some open source software that makes videos.
 Let's install what we need and get back to our
 design:

 .. code-block:: python